 Because tummy tuck surgery requires an incision to remove excess fat and skin, scarring occurs.
 The extent of the scar depends on the type of tummy tuck Dr. Ver Halen recommends for you.

-- Classic and extended tummy tucks – Horizontal scar from hip to hip
+- Classic tummy tucks – Horizontal scar from hip to hip or a few inches past your hip

 With proper post-op scar care, tummy tuck scars generally fade well.
 They are also typically easily hidden beneath a swimsuit bottom.